An unknown malware

 Data breach

-A previously unknown malware
+A previously unknown malware...

 You might be very mistaken when you say that even Defender is enough.
 It's not that straightforward once you understand what's happening under the hood and grasp the full concept.

-Some of the most dangerous unknown threats are malware or ransomware that exploit previously undiscovered zero‑day vulnerabilities.
+Some of the most dangerous unknown threats are code-signed malware or ransomware that exploit previously undiscovered zero‑day vulnerabilities.
 Modern offensive AI models can now identify exploitable bugs far faster than any human researcher.
+This represents an entirely new level of capability in both cyber offense and defense.

 This is exactly why HEX DEREF ANTI‑MALWARE X includes a fully functional kernel‑level Authenticode verification mechanism: unknown or unsigned code simply never executes, not even for a fraction of a second, unless it is explicitly on the allowed list.
-The solution runs alongside every endpoint protection solution and kernel‑level anti‑cheat.
-Malware doesn’t know that this is an analysis tool.
+The solution runs alongside every endpoint security solution and kernel‑level anti‑cheat.
+Malware doesn't know that this is an analysis tool.

 • Browsing history including Tor-browser